 No doubt about it, getting a job rejection can be quite a blow.
 If you want to feel better, take a look at what you can improve so you can learn from the experience for next time.

 Set goals to improve your resume, outlining your strengths, skills and experience with the most common keywords you find in your online search.
 Have someone you trust review your resume, and take the time to proofread it.

-Stay active with your search.
-One way is to sign up with a recruiter.
+Stay active by signing up with a recruiter.
 The best specialized recruiters know about candidate openings in your field, even the ones not publicly advertised.
 They can connect you to opportunities that are right for you and give you good advice about finding work with just the right employer.

 Clean up your online presence

 Make sure your information on social media is up to date, accurate and positive.
 Review your privacy settings to prevent sensitive or too-personal items from becoming public.